 Difference between Section 144 and Curfew

-The main difference between Section 144 and Curfew is that the formal restricts the gathering of upto four people and curfew does not allow anyone to come on the road.
-Curfew is more strict comparing to the Section 144.
+The main difference between Section 144 and Curfew is that section 144 restricts the gathering of upto four people while curfew does not allow anyone at all to come on the road.
+Curfew is more stricter compared to Section 144.